indrajithbandara/py-studies/README.md

 # py-studies
--- it is a full purpose to learn Python applied to Information Security--
+ <blockquote>it is a full purpose to learn Python applied to Information Security</blockquote>